Async Rust, Part Two: Tasks

 That's exactly what's happened to us.
 Our main task is probably blocking on the

-of them prints an "end" message, signals its JoinHandle
+of them prints an "end" message, signals its JoinHandle, and returns Ready.

 At that point, we need to poll the main task again instead of trying to sleep.